gschup/ggrs/examples/README.md

 ## ExGame SyncTest

 The same game, but without network functionality.
-Instead, the SyncTestSession focusses on simulating rollbacks and comparing checksums.
+Instead, the SyncTestSession focuses on simulating rollbacks and comparing checksums.
 You can use the Arrow Keys in addition to WASD in order to move the second player.

 ### Launching ExGame SyncTest